Mike-Do/spikeball-modeling/README.md

 Touches will always be 3 or under (valid)
-Serves change after each point, rather than until the team loses a point On serve, any opposing player can hit the ball (no explicit receiver)
+Serves change after each point, rather than until the team loses a point On serve, any opposing player can hit the ball (no explicit receiver) All rallies will have the maximum number of touches (3) (avoid very long traces)

 # Omitted
 Cannot hit ball towards opponents